Tennis lovers have to “wake up to the greatness” of Novak Djokovic after he won his sixteenth Grand Slam, says his former trainer, Boris Becker.

 ‘Djokovic wants to be the finest.’

-Djokovic retained his Wimbledon identity by fighting off two championship factors before beating Federer with a record four hours 57 mins on the clock.
+Djokovic retained his Wimbledon identity by fighting off two championship factors before beating Federer with a record four hours 57 minutes on the clock.

 “He should be greater than proud to have finished 16 majors.
-If you instructed him that 15 years ago, he could have said ‘I do not agree with you,’ and he could have taken one or two.”
+If you instructed him that 15 years ago, he could have said, ‘I do not agree with you,’ and he could have taken one or two.”

 “Honestly, I think he can overtake them.
 However, I would not like to mention that for positive,” said Becker.
 “The race is on.